CP21H/dsi/README.md

 **Line by Line Explanation**

 `template <typename T> void bubble_sort(T arr[], int size) {}`
->`template <typename T>` creates a function that serves as a template for an unknown type, meaning that the function is initialized to take in an unknown type that we refer to as T. This unknown type is used as you would any normal type, as seen, an array of unknown type is passed in as the first parameter, then the size of this array, represented by an Integer, is also passed in as the second parameter.
+>`template <typename T>` creates a function that serves as a template for an unknown type, meaning that the function is initialized to take in an unknown type that we refer to as `T`.
+This unknown type is used as you would any normal type, as seen, an array of unknown type is passed in as the first parameter, then the size of this array, represented by an `Integer`, is also passed in as the second parameter.

 `for (int i = 0; i < size - 1; i++) {}`
-> Create a standard for loop starting at 0 as long as the iterator, "i", is less than the size minus one, due to iterator indexing at 0.
+> Create a standard for-loop starting at 0 as long as the iterator, `i`, is less than the size minus one, due to iterator indexing at 0.

 ~~~C++
 for (int j = 0; j < size - i - 1; j++) {